nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate SSN\{#generate-ssn}

-The generate ssn transformer randomly generates a social security number and returns it with hyphens as a string.
+Randomly generates a social security number and returns it with hyphens as a string.

-For, example:
-`123-45-6789`

 **Configurations**

-There are no configurations for the ssn transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output street address value may look like.

 | Example Output |
 | -------------- |